-If an applicant or tenant family believes that any family member has been discriminated against by the HAWC, the family should advise the HAWC.
-HAWC should make every reasonable attempt to determine whether the applicant's or tenant family's assertions have merit and take any warranted corrective action.
+If an applicant or tenant family believes that any family member has been discriminated against by HAWC, or by other tenant(s) of a HAWC owned property, the family should advise HAWC.
+HAWC should make every reasonable attempt to determine whether the applicant or tenant family's assertions have merit and take any warranted corrective action.